naoshibaikyu/superbuddn/test.md

 Kayorei: Hoo...
 That was fun.

-NaoshiAnnoyed: What was with those teddy bears in that song?
+Naoshi Annoyed: What was with those teddy bears in that song?

 Kayorei: I have no idea...
 Better not to think on it.
 You guys can have your Smash Brothers now.
 I've had my daily dose of stompy.